 My garage door was damaged by severe weather

 With severe weather, wildfires and other natural disasters increasing in frequency, checking what is covered by your policy is a smart move.
 However, claims for damages caused by inclement weather can be tricky to file.
 For example, one weather event may fall under multiple events requiring separate deductibles.
 Furthermore, catastrophe claims take a long time since insurance companies are inundated with claims following a severe storm.

-If your garage door has been damaged, vandalized or is no longer working, contact Exitech today for a free quote.
+If your garage door has been damaged, vandalized or is no longer working, contact Exitech, the door specialist today for a free quote.
 Our expert team will be happy to assist with your garage door repair or replacement.